gemc/docs/webPage/source/index.rst

 Open source
 ===========
-gemc is free and open source.
+gemc is open source.
 Please visit the :ref:`contributing to gemc <contributingToGemc>` page if you're interested in the code development.

 If you have any bug/code optimization to report, new ideas, features request, please `open a code issue / feature request <https://github.com/gemc/source/issues/new>`_ in github.